 Resume writer’s tip: Quantify your experience

-It’s easy for your professional experience section to become redundant and vague, but quantifying your experience is one way to bring clear value to your work.
-When you link numbers and measurable data to the job duties you performed, you demonstrate your ability to achieve results.
+It’s easy for your experience section to become redundant and vague, but quantifying your experience is one way to bring clear value to your work.
+When you link numbers and measurable data to the duties you performed, you demonstrate your ability to achieve results.
 This unique and specific information is a great way to stand out from other applicants.

 Do